pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 i2c_dev = not_SMBus()
 ltr559 = LTR559(i2c_dev=i2c_dev)
 ```
-Import and setup is as above. `not_SMBus` is needed as circuitpython does not natively expose the i2c functions that the library expects and requires.
+Import and setup is as above. `not_SMBus` is needed, as CircuitPython does not natively expose the I2C functions that the library expects and requires.

 ```python
 lux = ltr559.get_lux()